-I hope this style of teaching would eventually spread -should be done in school education as well (while keeping balance with 'exact' stuff).
+-- should be done in

+school education as well (while keeping balance with 'exact' stuff).
 I think approximation is a good way to apply this knowledge to real world, given enough background theory from learning exact theories.

-30 Perhaps little too long discussing in lectures -- can leave that to supervisions.
+30 Perhaps little too long discussing in lectures - can leave that to supervisions.
 Good to work things through in lectures though as often many steps are assumed by lecturers.

 Very useful, actually applicable to problem solving.
-Often lose sight of physics in the real world this course related it back to what we can see/hear etc.
+Often lose sight of physics in the real world - this course related it back to what we can see/hear etc.

-Ouestion sheets make you think rather than just finding the formula in your notes and plugging in the numbers.
-Most enjoyable course at uni p.s.
+Question sheets make you think rather than just finding the formula in your notes and plugging in the numbers.
+Most enjoyable course at uni - the reason I did physics was for parts like this.

+p.s.
 Most lecturers hand out these things and no one fills them in.